2014 United States House of Representatives elections in West Virginia: Republican primary

 For the Republicans, State Senator Evan Jenkins, who switched parties in July 2013, ran for the seat against Rahall.

-Jenkins ran unopposed in the Republican primary.
+On switching parties, Jenkins stated that: "West Virginia is under attack from Barack Obama and a Democratic Party that our parents and grandparents would not recognize."
+In 2012, West Virginia's 3rd district went for Mitt Romney 66% to 32%.

 State Senator Bill Cole, who had considered a run for the seat himself, was Jenkins' campaign chairman.
-Snuffer considered running again, but did not file.

-In July 2013, Jenkins switched to the Republican Party in preparation for his run at the seat.

-On switching parties, Jenkins stated that: "West Virginia is under attack from Barack Obama and a Democratic Party that our parents and grandparents would not recognize."
-In 2012, West Virginia's 3rd district went for Mitt Romney 66-32 percent.